 Our assessment: SearchGPT will revolutionize SEO & offers unprecedented opportunities for B2B

 We have never relied on designing content solely for search engines.
 Nor does it make sense now to create content solely for AI.
-The focus should always be on your customers - taking into account the criteria that search engines and AI place on content.
+The focus should always be on your customers - taking into account the criteria that search engines and AI place on the content.

 SearchGPT FAQ